 New notification control feature

-Notification control (Figure A) is getting a new feature.
+Notification control (Figure B) has a new feature.
 With the long press of an app alert in the Notification Shade, you can select Interruptive Reminders or Gentle Reminders.

 - Interruptive Reminders: Alerts will appear in the Notification Shade and the Lock Screen.